Beer Brats & Rosemary Flatbread

 Brush each piece of flatbread with remaining olive oil and sprinkle lightly with salt.

-Place the rosemary flatbread on the green egg or grilled about seconds per side.
+Place the rosemary flatbread on the Green Egg or grill about 30 seconds per side.

 Serve with the beer and brat and enjoy.